Number of Patients Who Received Specialist Palliative Care Treatment in Their Normal Place of Residence in the Month

 Publishing Organisation

-Health Service Executive (HSE) Performance Reports
+Health Service Executive (HSE): Performance Reports

 Type of Quality Indicator